Saviour99/questify/README.md

 ## Related projects
 Here is the [repo](https://github.com/Saviour99/) with all my projects.

-## Licensing
+## Licensing 🔒
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.